|Park Overview:|| |

 |Park Description:|| |

 A popular tourist destination, the Barnegat Lighthouse is on the northern tip of Long Beach Island.
-Climbing to the top of the lighthouse yields a panoramic view of Island Beach, Barnegat Bay, and Long Beach Island.
+Climbing to the top of the lighthouse yields a panoramic view of Island Beach, Barnegat Bay, Long Beach Island and, of course, the Atlantic Ocean.
 The area is a wonderful place to observe many species of birds, especially during the spring and fall migration.

 The lighthouse is open throughout the year, but hours and days vary according to the season.
 See the park’s web page [Contact Information].
 A small fee is charged to enter the lighthouse, but no fee to enter the park.